 Experienced shippers can manage these potential challenges by keeping consistent communication between clients and drivers, relying on GPS tracking and route planning, and monitoring shipments.
 There are often contingency plans in place to address unexpected challenges, such as rerouting a shipment.

-Shipping cars from the manufacturing plant to local dealerships involves long hauls, multiple routes and modes of transport, and a lot of planning.
+Shipping cars from a manufacturing plant to local dealerships involves long hauls, multiple routes and modes of transport, and much planning.
 The combination of ships, trucks, and trains – guided by the planning of experienced auto transport brokers – ensures that vehicles make their way from the factory to the showroom as efficiently and damage-free as possible.